Home

 Q: How do I order my free credit reports from the 3 major credit bureaus?

-A: You may order your free credit reports from each of the three nationwide credit bureaus at the same time, or you can order from only one or two.
-The law allows you to order one free copy from each of the nationwide credit reporting companies every 12 months.
+A: You may order your free credit reports from each of the three nationwide major bureaus at the same time, or you can order from only one or two.
+The law allows you to order one free credit report copy from each of the nationwide credit reporting companies every 12 months.

-Q: What information do I have to provide to get my free credit reports?
+Q: Free Credit Reports, What information do I have to provide?

 A: You need to provide your name, address, Social Security number, and date of birth.